-by Al Johnson, Co-Chair, Earth Ministry
+by Al Johnson, Co-chair, Earth and Climate Ministry

 Allie’s Garden has been fully planted, thanks in part to help from our Children’s Faith Engagement participants.
 Our crops of carrots, sweet potatoes and butternut squash are off to a good start.
 Volunteers to water the garden are … read more.